Electric-Coin-Company/zashi/wallet_threat_model.md

 - can't tell *that* or *when* the user has received a fully-shielded transaction.
 - can't tell *that* or *when* the user sends a fully-shielded transaction.
 - can't learn who the user is sending/receiving funds to/from in fully-shielded transactions.
 - can't tell how many transactions the user has sent or received over time.
 - can't determine whether or not the user's wallet owns a particular address.
 - can't tell who the user is (i.e. their real name).
 - can't tell where the user is.
 - can't tell that the user spends money according to a certain pattern (e.g. recurring payments) using fully-shielded transactions.
-- can't make the user think outdated information (transactions, balance, etc.) is up to date.
+- can't make the user think outdated information (transactions, balance, etc.) is up-to-date.
 - can't tell which of the many users of the lightwalletd instance the user is.
 - can't silently prevent the user from receiving wallet security updates or security notices.
 - can't tell which cryptocurrencies the user is using if the SDK is in use in a multi-currency wallet.
 - can't tell when the user is actively using the wallet.
 - can't tell when the user's wallet was created.
 - can't cause a transaction the user sends to fail.

 There are several known weaknesses that this adversary can exploit.
 The adversary can...

 - **tell when the user spends shielded funds sent to them by the adversary.**
   - dust attack: the adversary can send many low-value notes, which will be spent in a transaction with many Sapling inputs (visible on the blockchain).
 - tell when the user sends or receives a t-address transaction, and tell what their transparent balance is.
   - t-address are not private, users should use fully shielded transactions to obtain privacy.
 - tell that the user is using this particular wallet app.
   - differences in note selection might distinguish it from other wallets.